konsta2106/multi-docker-fib-calc-exercise/README.md

-Practising docker multi-container app by doing complicated way of fibonacci calculator
+- Practising and building docker multi-container app by creating complicated way of fibonacci calculator: DONE

+- Use travis-ci to run test on react app, build docker images and push them to docker hub: DONE

+- Deploy to AWS: In progress